Analytics anyone can use.

 We used our load generator tool, TabJolt, to simulate a mixed workload of live and extract connections with viewing and interacting on a dedicated performance testing environment.
 TabJolt is a “point-and-run” load and performance-testing tool specifically designed for Tableau Server.

-Our testing methodology applies this workload against a single server, ramping the number of simulated users until we observed either the average CPU utilization exceeding 80%, more than a 2% error rate (Tableau Server HTTP errors), or a degradation in response times.
+Our testing methodology applies this workload against a single server, ramping the number of simulated users until we observed either the average CPU utilization exceeding 80% (+/- 5%), more than a 2% error rate (Tableau Server HTTP errors), or a degradation in response times.
 Then, we added additional server capacity and scaled the load linearly, repeating this process from one to four worker nodes in the deployment.
+The same test workbooks were used across both Windows and Linux test scenarios.

-With increasing user loads, we observed that Tableau Server 10.5 scales nearly linearly with load by adding more worker nodes to the cluster.
+With increasing user loads, we observed that Tableau Server 10.5 scales nearly linearly with load by adding more worker nodes to the cluster for Windows and Linux load tests.
 The figure below shows the number of user scenarios that were completed per second with increasing workers.

-Under the same methodology run on each the version, Tableau Server 10.5 throughput improved slightly when compared with Tableau Server 10.4.
+Under the same methodology run on each Windows version, Tableau Server 10.5 throughput improved slightly when compared with Tableau Server 10.4.

 Scalability allows you to be responsive to the increased use of analytics and rapid adoption across your organization by achieving one or more of the following outcomes: